 Sara is the Executive Director and founder of Camp Odayin, a lifelong camper, and a heart patient herself.
 She has worked and volunteered at many camps and holds undergraduate degrees in Social Work & Communication from Concordia College, Moorhead MN, and a graduate degree in Youth Development Leadership from the University of Minnesota.
 Sara is very familiar with the cardiac care world.
 She has had a catheter ablation to correct her supraventricular tachycardia, and had an Implanted Cardioverter Defibrillator (ICD) as a result of ventricular tachycardia.
 She believes in the positive impact summer camp can have on everyone, especially children with special heath concerns.

-Leah Saarela, Treasurer
+Leah Saarela, Chair

 Leah is the HR Shared Services Director of Global Compensation at Medtronic.
 Leah has been at Medtronic for over 16 years and has held a number of positions at both the business level, supporting Cardiac Rhythm Management, and the corporate level.
 She graduated from the University of Minnesota Carlson School of Management with a Corporate Finance degree and has an MBA from Capella University.
 She is also the mother to an amazing daughter who is a Camp Odayin camper.
 She is honored to serve on the board of Camp Odayin to be part of an organization that provides campers and families care and support along their journey with heart disease.